A Word is Worth $1,000 (or more)

 These terms may sound simple enough, but the reality is many carriers make the wrong choice.
 This delays the time it takes to receive an approved permit or the carrier may flat out get denied.
 In an effort to help understand the differences between these three choices, and to help expedite the permit process, here’s a closer look at what each term truly means.

 This is probably the most straight forward of the three.
 The word “loaded” could very well be interchanged with the term “carried”.
 A carrier should only select this choice when they are transporting an object on top of the highway vehicles.
-Think of movements of construction equipment, pre-cast concrete or roof trusses.
+Think of movements of construction equipment, pre-cast concrete or like the RoofingCompaniesInKC.com with roof trusses.

 This is where things start to get sideways.
 Imagine a lowboy trailer is hauling a piece of construction equipment.
 Is the load being towed?
 Well, yes, but it’s also be carried.
 In the case of the lowboy or flatbed, the correct option is “loaded”.
 The trailer alone is most likely not OS/OW.